Divan beds – the best choice

-European Small Double – The dimensions of this are 120cm x 200cm, again making it slightly longer than the industry standard size.
+European Small Double – These dimensions are 120cm x 200cm, slightly longer than the industry standard size.

-European Kingsize – This is 160cm x 200cm, making it wider than the industry standard size.
+European Kingsize – This is 160cm x 200cm, making it more comprehensive than the industry standard size.
 This bed size could be best suited for people who want a slightly wider bed yet don’t have the room for a Super Kingsize.

-There are all sorts of advantages to having a divan bed, from the storage to their ease of assembly and more.
+There are advantages to having a divan bed, from storage to ease of assembly.
 Here are the main ones:

 - Superb for storage.
-No matter how small your room is, you can still make the most of your space.
-You can fit them with drawers, sliding storage, or choose an ottoman base and store items away in them.
-If space is at a premium, it’s worth knowing that divan beds take up a little less space than a standard bed frame.
+No matter your room’s size, you can still make the most of your space.
+You can fit them with drawers or sliding storage, or choose an ottoman base and store items away.
+If the area is at a premium, it’s worth knowing that divan beds take up less space than a standard bed frame.

-- Straight forward assembly.
+- Straightforward assembly.
 The structure of divan beds makes them as simple to assemble as they are to transport.
 Join the two main bits together, and you’ve made the bed.
-You then have to add the headboard and footboard, which you can also attach quickly and easily.
+You must add the headboard and footboard, which you can attach quickly and easily.

 Choosing a divan bed

 Where do you start when it comes to choosing a divan bed?
-This section is about some of the different beds and what to consider when choosing a divan bed.
+This section concerns different beds and what to consider when selecting a divan bed.

 Divan bed bases

 - Sprung-edged.
 Sprung-edged divans come with springs built into the base.
 They’re more luxurious and act like a giant shock absorber, relieving some of the pressure on the mattress.
-If you want a softer feel while you’re sleeping, a sprung-edged base is more suitable for you.
+A sprung-edged base is more suitable for you if you want a softer feel while sleeping.
 Their durability can also help your mattress to last a little longer.

 - Slatted.
 Some divans feature slatted bases.
-These add firmness for the person using the bed.
+These add firmness to the person using the bed.

 - Zip and link.
 These beds are all about convenience.
-If you and your partner have different comfort preferences, you can buy a zip and link divan bed, split the bed into two and tailor each bed to your own comfort preferences.
+If you and your partner have different comfort preferences, you can buy a zip-and-link divan bed, split the bed into two, and tailor each to your comfort preferences.
 That could mean two separate mattresses, which you can zip together if the need calls for it.

 Divan Drawer options

 The drawers are a helpful option if you prefer to compartmentalise your possessions.
-They’re good for storing smaller items.
+They’re suitable for storing smaller items.
 If you choose drawers, you have two options:

-- Two drawers, which feature a single drawer on both sides of the bed; both drawers on the same side of the bed; or one drawer on the side of the bed and one at the end of it.
+- Two drawers feature a single drawer on both sides of the bed, both on the same side or one drawer on the side of the bed and one at the end of it.

-- Four drawers, which feature two drawers on both sides of the bed.
+- Four drawers feature two drawers on both sides of the bed.

 Ottomans are a different type of storage.
-Rather than pull a drawer out of the bed to access the storage space, you flip the top of the base up.
-Ottomans are useful for storing bulky items and offer a little more space than drawers because there are no separative elements, unlike the drawer materials, which take up a little space.
+Flip the top of the base up rather than pull a drawer out of the bed to access the storage space.
+Ottomans help bulky store items and offer more space than drawers because there are no separative elements, unlike drawer materials, which take up a little space.

-Divan beds that have slide storage are handy when the bed is in a small room.
+Divan beds with slide storage are handy when the bed is in a small room.
 Instead of pulling the drawers out, you slide the doors across.
 This makes it easier to access the storage space.

 Styling the bed

 Divan beds are versatile in styling, thanks to the different optional elements such as headboards, footboards, and storage options.
-Of course, you can choose the fabric colour and type, too, which really allows you to personalise the bed.
+Of course, you can also choose the fabric colour and type to personalise the bed.

-The simple design of divan beds allows you to add a real touch of sophistication when you choose your headboard, the fabric of which should match your divan bed base.
+The simple design of divan beds allows you to add a natural touch of sophistication when you choose your headboard, the fabric of which should match your divan bed base.

-Before anything, it’s important to work out how much space you have.
-When you decide which size bed you’re going to get, think about the headboard and how you’ll use it.
-For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered headboard that is soft but elegant and can provide some extra comfort while you lean against it.
+Before anything, you must work out how much space you have.
+When you decide which size bed you’ll get, think about the headboard and how you’ll use it.
+For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered soft but elegant headboard that can provide extra comfort while leaning against it.
 If the headboard is more for decorative purposes, you might look for a sturdier design.

 Don’t worry about assembling the headboard.
 This is straightforward.
 You can do it in just a few simple steps.

 The aesthetics sway you more towards the bed frame if you’re deliberating between divan bases and bed frames.
 Hold on.
 When you buy a divan bed, you don’t necessarily have to forgo the aesthetic value that a bed frame offers.
-That’s because the footboard helps you to retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.
+The footboard helps you retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.

-A shallow footboard will give the bed a nice finish.
+A shallow footboard will give the bed an excellent finish.
 It also creates cohesion and a sense that the bed is ‘complete.’
-You’ll feel cosy when you climb into the bed.
-There’s something snug about being wrapped up and between the headboard and footboard!
+You’ll feel cosy when you climb into it.
+There’s something snug about being wrapped up between the headboard and footboard!

 Choosing colours and fabrics

 The bed is the centrepiece of the room.
-The base color choice is up to you, but when styling a divan bed, it’s a good idea to opt for a more neutral color such as grey or beige.
+The base colour choice is up to you, but it’s good to opt for a more neutral colour, such as grey or beige when styling a divan bed.
 Don’t recoil in fright.
-They’re not as boring as they seem.
-They work wonderfully well with other colours and pave the way for you to inject some real pop into the colour scheme by contrasting skilfully with bright-coloured cushions and pillows.
+They’re not as dull as they seem.
+They work wonderfully well with other colours and pave the way for injecting some real pop into the colour scheme by contrasting skilfully with bright-coloured cushions and pillows.

 This isn’t a hard and fast rule, of course.
-It all comes down to the wider colour scheme of your room.
-You may prefer the sense of freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.
+It all comes down to the broader colour scheme of your room.
+You may prefer the freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.

-A cosy-looking material, such as velvet or a shimmering crushed velvet, will convey a real sense of plush when it comes to the fabric.
+A cosy-looking material, such as velvet or shimmering crushed velvet, will convey a real sense of plush in the fabric.
 If velvet isn’t your thing, it doesn’t mean luxury has to come off the menu.
 Velvet isn’t the only material that transmits luxury; chenille will also do the job with its thick texture and raised pile.